-The safety of our workforce is our highest priority as evidenced by our initial and continuing response to the COVID-19 pandemic.
-To this end, we focus on protecting the health and safety of our employees and establishing a safe work environment by following the COVID-19 safety recommendations issued by the Centers for Disease Control and Prevention at all of our facilities.
+The safety of our workforce remains our highest priority as evidenced by our initial and continuing response to the COVID-19 pandemic.
+To this end, we continue to focus on protecting the health and safety of our employees and maintaining a safe work environment by following the COVID-19 safety guidelines provided by state and local governments and the Centers for Disease Control and Prevention at all of our facilities.